This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

 Animals resolve conflict using an astonishing array of weapons – from electric fields and sonic shockwaves to deadly venom and high-impact strikes.
-Most weapon research has typically considered only a single weapon modality at a time with a focus separately on weapons under sexual selection or natural selection.
-Further, few studies have examined how weapons are integrated into the larger phenotype.
-Thus, it is not surprising that major questions remain about why weapons have evolved such extraordinary diversity in form and function.
-By synthesizing insights across weapon modalities and research traditions, we identify key directions for future research.
-We propose that animal weapons provide a powerful framework for understanding how conflict drives the evolution of complex, integrated phenotypes.
+Yet most weapon research has been narrowly focused, for example, only considering mechanical weapons under sexual selection.
+Further, few studies have examined how weapons are integrated into animal phenotypes.
+For these reasons it is not surprising that major questions remain about why weapons have evolved such extraordinary diversity in form and function.
+By synthesizing insights across weapon modalities and research traditions, we identify key themes for future research on animal weapons and discuss several ways in which research into animal weapons can provide broad insights into evolutionary processes.

 DOI